Titles and Roles

 - Professor, Department of Pediatrics

 - Cancer Cell Biology

-Dr. MacDonald is board certified in Pediatrics by the American Board of Pediatrics and in Pediatric Hematology and Oncology by the American Board of Pediatrics.
-He is a member of the Society for Neuro-Oncology, the American Association for Cancer Research and the American Society for Pediatric Hematology/Oncology.
+Tobey J. MacDonald, MD is board certified in Pediatrics by the American Board of Pediatrics and in Pediatric Hematology and Oncology by the American Board of Pediatrics.
+Dr. MacDonald is member of the Cancer Cell Biology Research Program at Winship Cancer Institute.
+He also is a member of the Society for Neuro-Oncology, the American Association for Cancer Research and the American Society for Pediatric Hematology/Oncology.

 Dr. MacDonald received his Medical Degree from Cornell University in New York City, NY.
 He then completed a residency in pediatrics and fellowships in pediatric hematology and oncology, and pediatric neuro-oncology at the Children's Hospital Los Angeles in Los Angeles, CA.

 Dr. MacDonald has received the following awards:

 - Elaine H. Snyder Cancer Research Award, George Washington University, 2008

 - Children’s National Medical Center, Basic Research Award, Junior Faculty, 2001

 - Children’s Hospital Los Angeles Research Institute Basic Science Research Award, 1998

 Dr. MacDonald's research areas of interest include basic and translational research of childhood brain tumors with a primary research focus on the metastasis and role of platelet-derived growth factor receptor (PDGFR) signaling asic and translational research of childhood brain tumors with a primary research focus on the metastasis and role of platelet-derived growth factor receptor (PDGFR) signaling.